keymanapp/help.keyman.com/developer/keyboards/github/step-1.md

 ---
 title: Step 1: Setup - One Time Only
 ---

-# Step 1: Setup - One Time Only

 ## Install Keyman Developer

 While Keyman Developer is not absolutely necessary to build or submit keyboard layouts,